nricciardi/nmd/README.md

 Code blocks use ``` as paragraph modifier.

-It's possible to specify the language used in code block, as in Commonmark, writing language name after first quotes.
+It's possible to specify the language used in code block, as in CommonMark, writing language name after first quotes.

 ```markdown
 # code block
 print("Write all documents in NMD!!")
 ```

-The list with supported languages (tag in parentesis):
+The list with supported languages (tag in parenthesis):
 - Python (python)
 - Java (java)
 - Javascript (javascript)